Rhelli/Rails_Sample_App/README.md

 ## 🔩 Setup & Usage

+[Head here]('https://quiet-sierra-21482.herokuapp.com/') if you want a quick look around the page.
+If you want a more in depth look at the code and want to tinker, follow the steps below...

 ### Setup

 If you want to have a poke around and run this project on your system, you'll have to do a little setup first: